Promote strong communities and healthy economies.

 Target #1: The number of interventions required by staff to prevent disruptions of essential public services is reduced each year.

 Analysis of results and challenges: Continuous monitoring and proactive interactions with Alaskan communities provides DCRA staff with an opportunity to intercede and avert a possible community crisis before it happens.
-There were 119 Interventions in FY2019, including providing 14 fuel loans to communities ineligible for bank loans and coordination of fuel deliveries to avoid critical shortages; assistance with delinquent Power Cost Equalization (PCE) reports to facilitate payments before they expire; assistance meeting minimum requirements to receive Community Assistance Program and Payment in Lieu of Taxes payments; assistance with QuickBooks accounting issues, resolving IRS matters; and assistance with utility management to avoid loss of essential public sanitation services.
+There were 111 Interventions in FY2020, including providing 14 fuel loans to communities ineligible for bank loans and coordination of fuel deliveries to avoid critical shortages; assistance with delinquent Power Cost Equalization (PCE) reports to facilitate payments before they expire; assistance meeting minimum requirements to receive Community Assistance Program and Payment in Lieu of Taxes payments; assistance with QuickBooks accounting issues, resolving IRS matters; and assistance with utility management to avoid loss of essential public sanitation services.

 |A2: Core Service - Rural Utility Business Advisor (RUBA) - Increase the managerial and financial capacities of rural water and wastewater utilities|

 Target #1: Increase the number of users trained on the Utility Management training courses.

 Analysis of results and challenges: Eight 32-hour utility management courses were developed to build local capacity for operations and maintenance of local infrastructure.
-These courses are approved for CEUs and are often presented in conjunction with regional health corporations and other regional entities.
-In FY2019, Rural Utility Business Advisor (RUBA) staff presented additional classes in QuickBooks and Bulk Fuel Financial Management.
-Fourteen classes were taught in four different regional hubs training 215 utility management managers, elected officials and staff.
+These courses are approved for continuing education units and are often presented in conjunction with regional health corporations and other regional entities.
+In FY2020, Rural Utility Business Advisor (RUBA) staff presented additional classes in QuickBooks and Bulk Fuel Financial Management.
+Nine classes were taught in three different regional hubs training 151 utility management managers, elected officials and staff.
 The COVID-19 health crisis resulted in the cancellation of at least 3 courses, which likely would have added 50-75 participants.
 However, in FY2021, courses are being converted to an online format.